 The spark plug wire that connects the coil to the center terminal of the distributor (called the coil wire) is where the secondary side of the ignition begins.
 In stock systems, there is generally anywhere from 10,000 – 20,000 volts bolting through this wire.
 This spark zips through the wire and transfers to the rotor tip and then jumps across a small gap to another cap terminal.
 From there it moves out of the cap, through a spark plug wire, and finally across the spark plug gap.
 It is important to note that these secondary components, the cap, rotor and wires, are maintenance parts.
 Depending on your use, they should be inspected at least once every cruise season and numerous times during a race system.
 More of each of these components and systems is found through our website.

 The ignition coil is the focal point for the ignition system.
 Both primary and secondary sides meet, as it accepts a low voltage in, but sends a high voltage spark out to the plug wire(s).

 Even though we’re dealing with electronics, it’s important to inspect your ignition system.
 Remember that the ignition system, at least the high voltage side, requires maintenance.
 Over time, the rotor tip wears as does the carbon contact of the distributor cap.
 Spark plug wires also grow weary over time from delivering voltages that can range from 10,000 to 40,000 volts.
 Plus, your wires operate in a harsh, nasty environment with extreme heat cycles, moving parts, oils and fluids all working against them.

-- MSD's Spark Guard, PN 8804, is a dielectric grease that helps isolate the spark at the plug wire terminal and cap connection.
+MSD's Spark Guard (Part # 8804) is a dielectric grease that isolates the spark at plug wire terminal and/or cap connection from other components.